12 Best Body Scrubs & Exfoliators Of 2022 For Soft, Glowing Skin All Over

 - Scented, in case you want fragrance free

-This sensorial blend of shea butter, quinoa seed oil, vanilla extract, and sugar is just as delightful to use as it is on the skin.
+This sensorial blend of shea butter, quinoa seed oil, vanilla extract, and sugar is just oh-so delightful to use.
 The sugar gently buffs away dead skin and cleans the skin, while the butter and oil blends sink in—supplying the skin with a hydrating layer of botanicals.
 The vanilla extract contains potent antioxidant qualities, and lends the blend a softly sweet scent.
-But it's also blended with soft white flower notes, so it's warm yet airy.
+But it's also balanced with soft white flower notes, so the final result is warm yet airy.

 Best body scrub: Susanne Kaufmann Body Scrub